The Prime Minister of Canada

 Dr. Bennett(b.
 1950) was also a high-profile physician before entering politics, and served as health minister in the administration of Prime Minister Paul Martin (b.
 1938).
 She now leads the Trudeau government’s high-profile campaign to dramatically improve Canadian-Aboriginal relations.
 Riding: Toronto-St. Paul's, Ontario.

 Canada has had a “minister of the environment” since 1971, but Prime Minister Trudeau was the first to assign the office responsibility for climate change as well.
-Prior to politics, McKenna (b.
-1971) worked as a lawyer and legal consultant.
-Riding: Ottawa Centre, Ontario.
+Wilkinson (b.
+1965) is accomplished international businessman and a former executive at Bain Capital, the famous consulting firm.
+Prior to 2019, he was minister of the coast guard.

 Powers of Appointment